Prathameshppawar08/Prathameshppawar08.github.io/README.md

 Welcome to my Portfolio!

-I'm Prathamesh Pawar, a B.Tech student at IIT Hyderabad with a passion for Artificial Intelligence, Machine Learning, and Intelligent Agent Design.
+I'm Prathamesh Pawar, a B.Tech student at IIT Hyderabad with a passion for Artificial Intelligence, Machine Learning, System Modeling and Intelligent Agent Design.
 This portfolio showcases my journey, skills, projects, and experiences in the field of technology.

 ## Live Site